 This course is designed for students and staff in higher education, and is also relevant for anyone interested in asking critical questions.
 In its first run in June the course brought together participants from 98 countries.
 Join our global conversation about academic freedom!

-The current course started 15 April, but it is possible to join until late of May.
+The next course starts 28 October 2019.
 You will have access to the course for 6 weeks.

 IAU Horizons Vol 22:2 on Academic freedom incl. piece on the Academic Refuge Project (2018, PDF)

 EAIE blog on Academic Refuge (2017)

 Newsletter from the Norwegian EU delegation (2016, Norwegian)

 Dangerous Questions: Why Academic Freedom Matters

 Event description: This event will was a launch of the Massive Open Online Course (MOOC): Dangerous Questions - Why Academic Freedom Matters available from 4 June 2018.